 This type of excessive underarm sweating tends to begin during puberty, but symptoms can appear up to age 25.
-Strangely, people who have axillary hyperhidrosis don't experience the symptoms while sleeping.
+Strangely, those with primary axillary hyperhidrosis don't experience symptoms while sleeping.

 - Loss of concentration at work